 Setting the right due date is no less important.
 While it is mainly dependent on your business term, a time frame of a few weeks to a month is typically ideal.
 Writing out the due date in full can also avoid confusion.

 Keep a Digital Backup.

 Keeping bills digitally can help protect information.
 Cloud-based services, like Dropbox or OneDrive, are great options as they offer encryption and backup features that can provide more security than local devices.

 Here are the most popular services that you can use for your invoice digital backup.

-- OneDrive - File sharing, editing, collaborating and PC sync service.
-Compatible with Microsoft suite of apps like Word, Excel and Powerpoint.
+- OneDrive - File sharing, editing, collaborating, and PC sync service.
+Compatible with Microsoft suite of apps like Word, Excel, and PowerPoint.

 Both of those can cause payment delays.

-So, It's important to ensure that your invoice templates are consistent and organized.
-To achieve that, you can design your own template, use online templates, opt for invoice management software with customizable templates, or use an invoice generator tool.
+So, It's important to ensure your invoice templates are consistent and organized.
+To achieve that, you can design your template, use online templates, opt for invoice management software with customizable templates, or use an invoice generator tool.